How Not To Get Lost In Skiathos And The Sporades Islands Of Greece

 and Cape Verde….

-where in each place I have found myself in desperate situations – although I will admit this time wasn’t so bad.
+where in each place I have found myself in desperate situations – although I will admit this time wasn’t as bad as some of the others.

-I mean it could have been – I was very fortunate but STILL I think this could be an entertaining story to tell before I actually tell you about Skiathos and what it is actually like to visit, as well as its neighbouring Islands.
+I mean it could have been – I was very fortunate in this case but STILL I think this could be an entertaining story to tell before I actually tell you about Skiathos and what it is actually like to visit, as well as its neighbouring Islands.

 So, what happened?
 Well, let me tell you…